 Let’s “hangout!”
 I wanna hear about your love story!

-When I’m not photographing a wedding, family or high school senior, I love to spend my spare time hiking, camping, cycling, reading, listening to Elvis and Prince.
-The most important things in life are for me to see my two daughters happy and to create a family history my grandparents and grandson would be proud of!
+When I’m not behind my camera, you can find me hiking, cycling, backpacking, camping, enjoying water sports, listening to music (Elvis and Prince), hunting for arrowheads, reading audiobooks, occasionally eating a few glazed donuts (my only weakness to sweets) and then re-starting my keto diet about every 10 days.
+The most important things in life are for me to see my two daughters happy and to create a family history my grandparents and grandson would be proud of.

 The post, The Very First Steps to Planning a Wedding, first appeared on Ata-Girl Photography Co.’s website and blog.
 Please feel free to comment here, or share this post with your friends via Facebook, Twitter or Pinterest.
 Please email me if you have any questions about this article or want to share a neat idea for a future blog post with me.